riddhisc/riddhisc/README.md

 - 🔭 I’m currently working on Frontend development
 - 🌱 I’m currently learning Docker and Kubernetes
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with indoor navigation method
+- 🤔 I’m looking for help with Indoor navigation method.
 - 💬 Ask me about MERN stack
 - 📫 How to reach me: https://www.linkedin.com/in/riddhi-chavan-17a1b3113/
-- 😄 Pronouns:  She
 - ⚡ Fun fact: I Love Classic Novels